iancslater/astro-blog-starter-template/README.md

 # Negative Utopia

-A dystopian art and writing project built around an archive of downloadable propaganda posters, stickers, and related editorial work.
+A dystopian art and writing project built around an archive of downloadable propaganda posters and stickers.

 **Live site:** [negativeutopia.org](https://negativeutopia.org/)